drublic/Sass-Mixins/docs/multiple-colored-gradient.md

-# An awesome SASS-mixin for multiple color stop gradients
+# An awesome Sass-mixin for multiple color stop gradients

 This mixin creates (endless) multiple color stops in gradients just with one call for the mixin.